benlowry/node-mongodb-wrapper/README.markdown

 common operations.
 This is in use in production at [Playtomic](https://playtomic.com/) as part of the high-volume [api server](https://success.heroku.com/playtomic).

-It has a rudimentary caching and connection pooling layer that can greatly minimize round trips to the database without introducing 3rd party dependencies, although both the cache and the pool are thread-specific so multiple instances/workers/whatever will each have their own.
-The connection pooling force-kills connections after a while to make sure they really do get terminated.
+It has a rudimentary caching layer that can greatly minimize round trips to the database without introducing 3rd party dependencies, although  the cache is thread-specific so multiple instances/workers/whatever will each have their own.

 ## Requires